 Australian PM ends holiday to face fire crisis

-Australian Prime Minister Scott Morrison cut short a Hawaii holiday on Friday following a barrage of criticism for vacationing while his country endured an unprecedented bushfire crisis.
-Morrison expressed regret for the trip, with his announcement coming shortly after two volunteer firefighters were killed and a record heatwave this week exacerbated dozens of out-of-control blazes.
+Australian Prime Minister Scott Morrison cut short a Hawaii holiday on Friday following a barrage of criticism for vacationing while his country battles an unprecedented bushfire crisis.
+Morrison expressed regret for the family trip as two volunteer firefighters were killed and a record heatwave exacerbated dozens of out-of-control blazes.

 He added he would be returning to Australia as soon as possible "given the most recent tragic events", referring to the deaths of the two firefighters.
 Geoffrey Keating, 32, and Andrew O'Dwyer, 36 died when a tree damaged their truck on Thursday as they battled out-of-control blazes south of Sydney.

-"(They) simply went out, doing a remarkable job, like all their colleagues, and like they have done year-in, year-out, and to not be coming home after their shift is tremendous grief," he said.
-The fire that they were battling remained out-of-control Friday morning and conditions were due to worsen on Saturday, leaving no time for their colleagues to grieve as conditions.
+The fire that they were battling was still out-of-control Friday, leaving no time for their colleagues to grieve.
+Fires are burning almost the entire length of Australia's east coast, with more than 100 blazes in New South Wales alone.

-More than 100 fires are burning in New South Wales, the most populous state in Australia with Sydney at its capital.
-A state of emergency was declared in New South Wales on Thursday because of the "catastrophic" conditions.
+A state of emergency was declared in New South Wales -- the country's most populous state -- on Thursday because of the "catastrophic" conditions.
+On Friday the crisis spread to South Australia, where firefighters warned of "very dangerous" conditions as they fought a fire that had engulfed a vineyard in the Adelaide Hills.

-Aside from New South Wales, more than 70 fires are raging across Queensland state to the north.
-Bushfires are also burning in Western Australia and South Australia.
-At least three million hectares (7.4 million acres) of land has been torched across Australia in recent months, with eight people killed and more than 800 homes destroyed.
+The state's premier Steven Marshall said that one person had died in a car crash near one fire, and another person is missing.
+Four volunteer firefighters were reportedly injured.
+At least three million hectares (7.4 million acres) of land have been torched across the country in recent months, with eight people killed and more than 800 homes destroyed.

 Australia endures bushfires every year but they began particularly early this season, lasted longer and have been far more intense.
 Scientists have attributed this in part to global warming, although Morrison's conservative government has been reluctant to link the fires with climate change.

-A series of record temperatures this week has further raised the alarm about global warming, as well as worsened the bushfire crisis.
-Australia endured a record national maximum temperature of 41.9 degrees Celsius (107.4 degrees Fahrenheit) on Wednesday.
+A series of record temperatures this week has further raised the alarm about global warming and has worsened the bushfire crisis.
+Australia endured a record national average maximum temperature of 41.9 degrees Celsius (107.4 degrees Fahrenheit) on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)